 An application for a Use Permit to allow the operation of a special event center to hold weddings and other events on an agricultural parcel north of the City of Winters was subject to numerous hearings at the Planning Commission and the Board of Supervisors, on appeal.
 The project was approved in October 2016.
+However, a lawsuit was filed and a Superior Court judge found the Initial Study/Mitigated Negative Declaration deficient on three biological issues.
+A focused EIR is now being prepared.

-• Update of the Flood Protection Ordinance
+Update of the Flood Protection Ordinance

 An update of the Flood Protection Ordinance (Chapter 4 of the Yolo County Zoning Ordinance) began in 2016.
 The revisions are necessary to respond to FEMA comments on various portions of the regulations which are outdated, including the deletion of a minor variance process that had applied to "ag exempt" building structures.
-Adoption of the ordinance update is expected in late 2017.
+Adoption of the ordinance update is expected in April 2018.

-Esparto Family Apartments Project
+• Esparto Family Apartments Project

 This project by Mercy Housing consists of a total of 80 apartment units, all affordable.
-The first phase of 40 units was completed in 2014, and the second phase of 40 low-income apartment units occurred in 2016.
+The first phase of 40 units was completed in 2014, and the second phase of 40 low-income apartment units were constructed in 2016 and final occupancy occurred in early 2017.
 The County contributed a significant amount of the construction funding to enable the project to move forward.